Sourcing fresh blood products

 - von Willebrand factor.

 Cryoprecipitate is used when a patient has low levels of clotting proteins, especially fibrinogen, or their fibrinogen isn't working properly.
 It is often used during a massive transfusion when a patient needs many blood components at once.
-This can happen during trauma or massive bleeding.

 Learn more from Lifeblood about: